 According to the website, the 2023 “Little Gnome Zone” will feature giant inflatables, face painting, and a preschool area for the toddlers.

 If you love to peek at the lives of others, you’ll adore this inside view of intown living.
 The tour is self-guided and you can set your own pace.

-To get a photo preview of the homes on this year’s tour, visit the Tour of Homes page.
+To get a description of the homes on this year’s tour, visit the Tour of Homes page.

 Getting there and parking

 You can NOT bring a car into the Inman Park neighborhood on festival weekend, and you can’t park at the nearby business establishments.
 PLEASE leave the car at home!
 There are plenty of good options for getting to the festival, and we have them all listed here.

 ♦ By bicycle

 If you live intown, consider coming in by bike — but remember, you can’t bring your bike into the crowded festival area.